trustoverip/spec-up-t-website/docs/intro.md

 **This `index.html` file is the actual specification file that is the goal of it all.**

-This `index.html` file is stand-alone and can be hosted on any webserver.
-Or double click it and it will open.
+This `index.html` file is stand-alone and can be hosted on any web server.
+Or double-click it, and it will open.
 The code is available [on Github](https://github.com/blockchainbird/spec-up-t).

-**Spec-Up-T** is based on **Spec-Up** and some of the content on this website is taken from the [Spec-Up website](https://identity.foundation/spec-up/).
+**Spec-Up-T** is based on **Spec-Up**, and some of the content on this website is taken from the [Spec-Up website](https://identity.foundation/spec-up/).

 :::tip

-In order to start using Spec-Up-T you will have to install it.
+You will have to install Spec-Up-T to start using it.
 Go straight to the [admin section](various-roles/admins-guide.md) for instructions.

 :::